asynkron/website/asynkron/content/docs/proto.actor/mailboxes.md

 The implementation of this varies by platform, e.g. in Go it is a simple invocation of a goroutine, whereas in C# the processing is handled by registering a Task to be run on the thread pool.

 The dispatcher is also responsible for limiting the throughput on each mailbox run.
 The mailbox will pick messages one by one in a single thread.
 By limiting the throughput of each run, the thread in use can be released so that other mailboxes can get scheduled to run.

+There are some other common reasons to select a different dispatcher.
+These reasons include (but are not limited to):

+* isolating one or more actors to specific threads in order to:
+  * ensure high-load actors don't starve the system by consuming too much cpu-time;
+  * ensure important actors always have a dedicated thread to do their job;
+  * create [bulkheads](http://skife.org/architecture/fault-tolerance/2009/12/31/bulkheads.html), ensuring problems created in one part of the system do not leak to others;
+* allow actors to execute in a specific SyncrhonizationContext;

+{{< note >}}
+Consider using custom dispatchers for special cases only.
+Correctly configuring dispatchers requires some understanding of how the framework works.
+Custom dispatchers *should not* be considered the default solution for performance problems.
+It's considered normal for complex applications to have one or a few custom dispatchers, it's not usual for most or all actors in a system to require a custom dispatcher configuration.
+{{</ note >}}

 ##### .NET Specific information